 From Sacred to Secular: the Adaptive Reuse of America’s Religious Buildings

-My current research project is a manuscript based on my dissertation.
+One of my research projects is a manuscript based on my dissertation.

 As communities change and demographics shift, buildings and spaces that had been used for worship and sacred activities remain as community landmarks in our cultural landscape.
 This manuscript investigates how new uses for these community institutions not only provide a facelift to the built environment but also how the new purposes infuse communities with life that speaks to contemporary culture.
 Religious buildings in the United States have been reused for commercial, institutional, cultural, and residential purposes.
 These reuse projects achieve “success,” but that is often limited to a simple real estate consideration; success should extend into the nation’s cultural vitality.